VelizarStavrev/store-be/README.md

 - Added jsonwebtoken types to get all of the jsonwebtoken library types

 ## Available scripts
-- `npm start` - starts the development server (with ts-node and nodemon)
+- `npm start` - Starts the development server (with ts-node and nodemon)
-- `npm build` - builds all of the TS files into one JS file in the folder dist
+- `npm build` - Builds all of the TS files into one JS file in the folder dist
+- `npm run lint` - Executes the linting rules for the entire project

 ## Available routes
 ### User